miskulinivan/react-todo-app/README.md

-A simple Todo application I mve using React.
+A simple Todo application I madee using React.

-Before running the app, copy-paste this in the terminal:
+# Before running the app, copy-paste this in the terminal:

-npm install react-icons sweetalert2 uuid bootstrap react-spinners
+# npm install react-icons sweetalert2 uuid bootstrap react-spinners

 # Getting Started with Create React App